naggie/MLDASH/README.md

 run `node server <api key>` after `npm install` on this repository.
 Environment variables `PORT`, `IP` and `KEY` can be set to suit your setup.

+Note that the server is very small.
+Most of the logic is in the client; as such, this makes it easy to aggregate and display arbitrary data.

 # Client